 Next, you’ll complete the assessment to determine your organization’s current maturity level in each of the five domains.
 The assessment consists of nearly 500 statements which you must determine whether your organization complies with, does not comply with, or does not apply to your organization.
 The scale and complexity of the assessment may prove to be an obstacle for some people and organizations; in which case you may wish to hire an audit or consulting organization to help you interpret and complete this part of the assessment.

-Once the assessment is complete, there are several useful charts to view your results in.
+Once the cyber risk assessment is complete, there are several useful charts to view your results in.

 The Assessment Factor charts allow you to select a desired target for each domain, here you have the option to set it to whatever target you like, but the tool will remind you of it’s recommendation based on your completion of the Inherent Risk Profile.